azufre451/cibio-covid/README.md

 ___

-The code and templates in this repository were implemented and designed by *Moreno Zolfo*, *Tarcisio Fedrizzi, *Serena Manara* and *Francesca Demichelis*
+The code and templates in this repository were implemented and designed by *Moreno Zolfo*, *Tarcisio Fedrizzi*, *Serena Manara* and *Francesca Demichelis*